renpy/renpy/sphinx/source/atl.rst

 Block Statement
 ---------------

-The block statement is a complex statement that contains a block of ATL code.
+The block statement is a complex statement that contains a block of ATL statements.
 This can be used to group statements that will repeat.

 .. productionlist:: atl